 ACT Healthy Waterways Project

-The ACT Healthy Waterways Project is a joint initiative of the Australian and ACT governments to protect and improve long-term water quality in the ACT and further downstream in the Murrumbidgee River system.
+The ACT Healthy Waterways Project was a joint initiative of the Australian and ACT governments to protect and improve long-term water quality in the ACT and further downstream in the Murrumbidgee River system.

-Part of the Murray-Darling Basin Plan and with a budget of over $80 million, the project will reduce the level of nutrients, sediment and pollutants entering our lakes and waterways.
+Part of the Murray-Darling Basin Plan and with a budget of over $80 million, the project is reducing the level of nutrients, sediment and pollutants entering our lakes and waterways.

 - the established catchment of Lake Tuggeranong